FourjsGenero/tool_fglwebrun/README.md

 ```

 Prerequisites:
-GAS >=3.00
-GBC >=1.20 need to be installed and
+FGL+GAS >=2.50
-the FGLASDIR environment variable for the GAS install location needs to be set.
+The FGLASDIR environment variable for the GAS install location needs to be set.
+For GAS < 3.0 GWC HTML5 is started
+From GAS >= 3.0 GBC >=1.20 needs to be installed
 (assuming GBC in $FGLASDIR/web/gbc-js)
 (since GAS3.10 GBC is *also* searched in $FGLDIR/web_utilities/gbc/gbc)